 Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.
+And it all comes down to the hormone insulin, which is produced by an organ called the pancreas.

 Prediabetes Symptoms

-Unfortunately, there are usually no symptoms associated with prediabetes.
-And even when people know they have prediabetes, people often don’t take disease states seriously until they start experiencing pain or discomfort.
+Even when people know they have prediabetes, people often don’t take it seriously until they start experiencing pain or discomfort – like tingling in the hands and feet, for example.

 It is very important to take action before symptoms appear, as this is your best shot at preventing complications and possibly even a full blow diabetes diagnosis.

 An exception to having no symptoms, is the appearance of dark spots on the back of the neck, armpits or elbows in some people, called Acanthosis Nigricans.
-However, this is not common to all people with diabetes so the best way to screen is to have your blood glucose checked periodically at office visits.

 Prediabetes Blood Sugar Levels